RSNA/AI-Deep-Learning-Lab-2025/README.md

 ## Workshop Schedule (Dates, Times, and Faculty)

 > Note: The dates and times below may be subject to change.
-For the most up-to-date schedule of the event, please visit the [RSNA website](https://www.rsna.org).
+For the most up-to-date schedule of the event, please visit the [RSNA 2025 Annual Meeting Schedule](https://cattendee.abstractsonline.com/meeting/21232/pages/sessionsview?view=appendToCards&initialSearchId=231&searchId=14762).

 | Date         | Time     | Session                                                                                          | Moderator                   | Speakers                                              |
 | ------------ | -------- | ------------------------------------------------------------------------------------------------ | --------------------------- | ----------------------------------------------------- |